-In addition to considering how we ascertain (or who should ascertain) whether growth has occurred, researchers have also criticized the literature for inconsistencies in growth related terminology.
-Wadey et al. (2013) provided a useful outline of these inconsistencies, suggesting that a number of terms have been used in the literature including posttraumatic growth, stress related growth, perceived benefits, or benefit finding.
+If we are to ascertain whether growth has occurred then it is also imperative that definitions and terminology associated with growth are consistent.
+Yet researchers have criticized the inconsistencies in growth related terminology, with Wadey et al. (2013) providing a useful outline of these inconsistencies, suggesting that a number of terms have been used in the literature including posttraumatic growth, stress related growth, perceived benefits, or benefit finding.
+In establishing whether growth has occurred researchers should first be cautious of the type of adversity that has occurred.
 Wadey et al. highlighted that the term posttraumatic growth should be reserved for those who have suffered traumatic experiences (see DSM-V) whereas terms such as stress-related growth or benefit finding should be used for events or conditions that do not reach this level of trauma.
 This perspective adopts a threshold-dependent definition of the trauma experienced, whereas other researchers have adopted a less stringent and broader approach that accounts for internal cognitions and affect.
 Indeed, experiences such as adversity can be difficult to define.
 In aiming to understand how elite athletes experience adversity and growth, Tamminen et al. (2013) reported that they did not include/exclude athletes based on the severity of their adversity.
 Their rationale for this decision was that the subjective experience of the event will influence the extent of an individual’s growth following adversity.
 Thus adversity experiences reported in their study were varied and included eating disorders, injuries, bullying, career transitions, sexual abuse, performance slumps, and coach conflicts.
 Importantly, as Joseph (2011) outlined, it is the subjective evaluation of demands which determines their severity.
 Thus it is essential to understand the context in which adversity occurs and the impact that adversity may have on each individual’s identity.

-The difficulties associated with expecting growth.
+The difficulties associated with expecting growth

 The growth narrative has become one of the most endorsed and celebrated stories following experiences of adversity and trauma.
 Tennen and Affleck (2009) described that Western culture has long held the premise that in the aftermath of trauma people will gain wisdom and live more productive lives.
 Further we are frequently provided with ‘heroic’ examples of athletes returning from injury and illness, thereby strengthening not only the personal desire for restitution but also the expectation that other people want to hear restitution stories (Sparkes and Smith 2013).
 Yet as Wortman (2004) suggested, we need to be cautious of expecting growth after trauma because those who are unable to achieve this may be made to feel like coping failures.
 In particular, Wortman emphasized that if growth is prevalent, this can become a new standard against which we measure the progress of survivors.
 Consequently, such standards may place a burden on those experiencing trauma and adversity, with outsiders expecting growth and survivors fearing negative judgements if they fail to achieve this.
 Such considerations have been well versed in the sport and exercise literature (e.g., Tamminen and Neely 2016), therefore highlighting a research quandary: how do we conduct research on growth after adversity when the very nature of our research exposes participants to expectations of growth?